kokerinks/tp/docs/UserGuide.md

 # 8. Troubleshooting

 Facing issues with SweetRewards?
 Here are some common problems and how to resolve them.
 ## Technical Issues
 **1. Application won't start<br>**
 🚫 <span style="color:#D32D41">**Problem**:</span> Double-clicking the [jar file](#6-glossary) doesn’t open SweetRewards.<br>
 ✅ <span style="color:#6AB187">**Solution**:</span> Verify that Java 11 or higher is installed.
 Open a command prompt, navigate to the application's directory, and type in `java -jar sweetrewards-v1.2.jar` (Note the version number might differ, use the one that is seen in the version of SweetRewards that you have downloaded) and press enter.
 If issues persist, re-download the [jar file](#6-glossary) to rule out corruption.

 **2. [GUI](#6-glossary) opens off-screen<br>**
 🚫 <span style="color:#D32D41">**Problem**:</span>  SweetRewards starts off the visible screen area when using multiple displays.<br>
 ✅ <span style="color:#6AB187">**Solution**:</span>  Locate and delete preferences.json in the application's folder to reset window positioning, then restart the application.
 ## Operational Issues
 **1. Incorrect Points Allocation<br>**
 🚫 <span style="color:#D32D41">**Problem**:</span> Points were mistakenly added to the wrong member.<br>
 ✅ <span style="color:#6AB187">**Solution**:</span> Use the edit command to adjust the points for both involved members.
 Replace the newly updated (wrong) number of points with the initial (correct) number of points and add the points for the new member again.
-For example, edit 2 p/50 to replace the wrongly updated points and addpoints 3 p/50 to add points to the correct member.<br>
+For example, edit 2 p/50 to replace the wrongly updated points and addpts 3 p/50 to add points to the correct member.<br>
 You could also refer to the [FAQ, Question 2](#7-faq)

 **2. Incorrect Member Information Entered<br>**